I’m not flowery when I write. I also want to start there, Anna. I think being plain is the best way I can stay honest in telling my story.

 I am taking another role — finally telling my story, my whole story.
 In the Oral History Review essay that I published, I challenged oral history researchers and readers to include oral histories by people with disabilities, because I thought that to form a full picture of social history we needed to include disabled people.

-In 1995, I argued that “Compared to the impact of historical studies of the Black freedom movement and the women’s movement, however, the disability rights movement has so far had little effect on historical scholarship.”
+In 1995, I argued, “Compared to the impact of historical studies of the Black freedom movement and the women’s movement, however, the disability rights movement has so far had little effect on historical scholarship.”
 A quarter of a century later, I still believe there is work to do in capturing the history of disabled people.
 I know because I am just now telling my story.

 I don’t think of my story as the best story to do this — well, I didn’t until you and I started talking about writing my story down.
 You helped me see that I do want people to read my story and think about how I am a disabled person who needs to be part of world history.
 Many disabled people have told their stories.
 Many more have not.
 Some of my friends have written books.
 Many who need to be remembered haven’t yet.
 I have been hoping they would, encouraging them.
 And I think I need to finally listen to myself.